arrow-kt/arrow-website/content/docs/learn/migration.md

 If you want to learn more about the new `Raise` DSL, check out the [Typed Errors](../typed-errors) guide.

 There are two ways of migrating from the old `Either` DSL to the new `Raise` based DSL.
+A third way using [OpenRewrite](https://docs.openrewrite.org) is in the works, and will be added to this guide once it's ready.
+You can track the progress in [rewrite-arrow](https://github.com/arrow-kt/rewrite-arrow), and will provide fully automated large-scale migrations.

 <details>
 <summary>Manual migration using Find + Replace</summary>